shreytheshreyas/tp/docs/UserGuide.md

 _____________________________________________________________________________________
 ```
 ### 3.1.5.
 Adding a deadline to a project: `deadline`
+With multiple projects that you have to work on, you want to be able to keep track of these projects and deliver them to your clients on time.
-Adds a deadline to an existing project then sorts the projects in the list according to deadline.
+You can simply add a deadline to an existing project.
+We will sort the projects in the list for you according to their deadlines in order for you to know which projects are the most urgent.

 > :exclamation: The project must exist before a deadline can be added.